 3. This is how the project will look like after upsizing.
 Left – before, right – after.
 As you can see, the canvas actually got bigger.

 4. Having checked the pixels/points, it’s possible to see that there are some minor mismatches.
 414 points is the right measure but the width of the mock-ups resolution for 6+ is 1242, not 828.
 The point is that we have set the resolution of 144, i.e. 2x.

 5. To correct above mentioned, we move to “Image/Image Size…”.
 There we are able to see the sizes of our canvas in points and its current resolution in pixels.
 First, we choose “Fit To: custom”.
 This parameter allows using further settings correctly.

 As the size of the canvas in points is correct, we have to adjust its pixel measure.
 For this aim, we change the resolution from 144 to 216 that is going to correspond to the resolution 3x.
 After inputting the measure of 216, the number of pixels should change to “2208 x 1242” which we need.

 6. After this we press OK.
 Now by the example of any element with the fixed measure in points, we can check if the resolution in pixels changed properly.

 It’s done now!
 You need only to move the elements of the design and fix them to actual edges, but in general, the main objects are already in their places.
 Therefore, you needn’t worry about the sizes of the icons and buttons if you followed the guidelines.

 The screens for the project for Unique Publishing, in which Konst applied his method

 Optimization is a great step to the efficiency of the workflow as it can save time and make it free for more creative tasks.
-Here in Tubik Studio we always share our ideas on how to optimize the process saving time and effort but not losing in quality as it is strategically important in work on complex design tasks.
+Here in Tubik Studio, we always share our ideas on how to optimize the process saving time and effort but not losing in quality as it is strategically important in working on complex design tasks.